ULL-prompt-engineering/langchain-mini/README.md

 405
 ```

-## What was the highest temperature (in Celsius) in Santa Cruz de Tenerife yesterday?
+## Tracing "What was the highest temperature (in Celsius) in Santa Cruz de Tenerife yesterday?"

 ### 1